 Benefits of Blueberries

-Antioxidants fight against free radicals that can be found in many beta-carotene dog foods and can cause damage to our dog’s body.
-The antioxidants in blueberries paired with selenium, zinc, and vitamins C, E, and K work to strengthen your dog’s natural defense system and prevent future health issues.
+Antioxidants fight against free radicals that can be found in many beta-carotene dog foods and can cause damage to your dog’s body.
+The antioxidants in blueberries paired with selenium, zinc, and vitamins C, E, and K work to strengthen your dog’s natural defence system and prevent future health issues.

 It is important to keep in mind that blueberries are high in natural sugars, so you should feed them in moderation to your dog based on their size.
-Too much sugar can upset your dog’s stomach, and cause serious an imbalance in the healthy bacteria urinary tract infections in his stomach.
+Too much sugar can upset your dog’s stomach, and cause serious imbalance in the healthy bacteria which can cause urinary tract infections.
 This can lead to vomiting and diarrhea, and in worse cases inflammation in parts of the body.
-Be sure to follow green beans the right guidelines when feeding your doggo blueberries!
+Be sure to follow the right guidelines when feeding your doggo blueberries!

-Blueberries are often used in dog food and treat for their antioxidants and flavor of dried cranberries.
+Blueberries are often used in dog food and treats due to their antioxidants and flavour.
+You'll find them in combination with dried cranberries on many dog food ingredient lists.
 One of our favorites is Grandma Lucy's Organic Blueberry Oven-Baked Treats.

 How to Feed Your Dog Blueberries